Atinos31/Fashionista2/README.md

       13. As a shopper, i would like to  be able to fill in my payment information in a secure and safe way.
       14. As a shopper, i would like to view my order confirmation before checkout to verify that i havent made any mistakes.
       15. As a shopper, i would like to receive an email confirmation after checkout so that i can keep the confirmation of what I've purchased for my records.
+      16. As a shopper, i would like to  products that i like to my wishlist.
+      17. As a shopper, i would like read reviews drom other shoppers about cetrain products that i am interested in.
+      18. As a shopper, i would like to able to write reviews on a product i purchased.

    - ### As a site user:
      1. As a site user, i would like to easily register for an account so i can have a personalised account and can access my profile.